 I started with a budget backpack when I first got interested in photography.
 It cost about a quarter the price of the brand name versions and lasted me nearly two years of use and abuse.
 Having tested the Amazon Basics range here, I can vouch that it will definitely do the job!

 Memory cards are something that I wouldn’t recommend skimping on.
 You don’t want to find out the hard way when your knock-off SD card corrupts with a whole day’s worth of shots on there.
-Go for one of the trusted brands like SanDisk or Lexar.
-Storage is cheap enough these days that there really isn’t a good reason to buy low quality SD cards.

-In addition, if your camera has dual SD slots make sure to make use of them and set it to duplicate.
+Additionally, if your camera has dual SD slots make sure to make use of them and set it to duplicate.
 That way if one of the cards corrupts for any reason you always have a backup.

 Safety and Miscellaneous Accessories